henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test verifies error handling.
 It uses a Jest spy on window.alert to verify proper error messaging when invalid words are selected, demonstrating robust error handling in the AAC interface.

-### `Profile Testing`
+## Profile Testing
-The profile test is an essentail test that makes sure that the profile page is able to renders and takes in data corectly.
-The test goes through and makes sure the page renders, profile picture selection works, user input is able to update, and the save and delete but preform as expected.
+The profile test is an essential test that makes sure that the profile page is able to render and take in data corectly.
+The test goes through and makes sure the page renders, profile picture selection works, user input is able to update, and the save and delete button perform as expected.
+Unit tests for profile are located in `StoryQuest/app/Profile/profile.test.tsx`.

 ## HomePage